Team & Board

 She has been director of the Privacy and Data Project at the Center for Democracy & Technology, where she led a team of talented lawyers and policy professionals, working most recently to draft and lobby for baseline privacy legislation in the United States.
 Before CDT, Michelle was a political campaign consultant for M+R Strategic Services and worked in the tech sector in product management and software engineering.

-Don Marti is an advisor to Consumer Reports on how “authorized agents” would work under the California Consumer Privacy Act (CCPA).
+Don Marti is an ITEGA technology consultant and advisor.
+He is VP of ecosystem innovation at CafeMedia.
+Earlier, he advised Consumer Reports on how “authorized agents” would work under the California Consumer Privacy Act (CCPA).
 Until April, 2020, he was an open-source strategist at Mozilla.
 Don is the former editor of LinuxWorld.

 Chair, Governance Committee